 A swale is a ditch that is along contour with the dug up material becoming a loose mound along the down hill side of the ditch.
 Staggered periodically along these swales are level sill spillways (a level flat stretch that is typically no higher than half-way up the mound so the water gently spills over), this is so that the water doesn’t burst the mounds when there is a lot of water (if it is a short length, just make the ends spillways), and staggered so that the water has to slowly zig-zag along the landscape before it leaves the property – maximizing absorption into the landscape.

 Adding mulch to the ditch helps it absorb more water (any broken up organic matter would work).
 Using mulch works especially well in dryer areas as it prevents the water from easily evaporating.
-The mound should be covered with heavy rooted plants to prevent it from eroding.
-The mound would then be seeded/planted with trees (preferably food bearing trees and support species – nitrogen fixing (podded/legume) & dynamic-accumulator (deep-rooted) plants, ideally having some doubling as pollinator plants).
+The mound should be covered with heavy rooted pioneer plants to prevent it from eroding.
+The mound would then be seeded/planted with perennials, which would include trees (preferably food bearing trees) and support species being nitrogen fixing (podded/legume) & dynamic-accumulator (deep-rooted) plants, ideally having some doubling as pollinator plants.
 As the mulch breaks down and fills in the swale it can be placed on top of the mound and and new loose mulch debris can be added.
 In dryer climates the broken down mulch can stay put.

 Putting in a swale is something that anybody that can use a shovel can do.